How to Give a Constructive Performance Review: 5 Best Examples

 Don’t Be Too Harsh, but Offer Critique Where Necessary

 Be specific.
-If they haven’t met your stands, then why?
+If they haven’t met your standards, then why?
 In which areas have they underperformed?
-Your employee can only improve if you show them how.
+Your employees can only improve if you show them how.

 It’s also imperative that you don’t solely identify where they’ve gone wrong but how they could potentially remedy this.
 Offer solutions, and perhaps most imperatively, explain how you may be able to help.

-You don’t know what your employee is dealing with outside of work, which could be why they aren’t meeting your expectations.
+You don’t know what your employees are dealing with outside of work, which could be why they aren’t meeting your expectations.
 Be firm, but lead with empathy.

 End with more Positives